Star Trek IV: The Voyage Home: Filming

 When Kirk and Spock are traveling on a public bus, they encounter a punk rocker blaring his music on a boom box, to the discomfort of everyone around him.
 Spock takes matters into his own hands and performs a Vulcan nerve pinch.
 Part of the inspiration for the scene came from Nimoy's personal experiences with a similar character on the streets of New York: "[I was struck] by the arrogance of it, the aggressiveness of it, and I thought if I was Spock I'd pinch his brains out!"
 On learning about the scene, Kirk Thatcher, an associate producer on the film, convinced Nimoy to let him play the role; Thatcher shaved his hair into a mohawk and bought clothes to complete the part.
-Credited as "punk on bus", Thatcher (along with sound designer Mark Mangini) also wrote and recorded "I Hate You", the song in the scene, and it was his idea to have the punk—rendered unconscious by the pinch—hit the stereo and turn it off with his face.
+Credited as "punk on bus", Thatcher (along with sound designer Mark Mangini) also wrote and recorded "I Hate You", the song in the scene, and it was his idea to have the punk – rendered unconscious by the pinch – hit the stereo and turn it off with his face.
+Thatcher reprised the role 36 years later, in the 2022 episode "The Watcher", of Star Trek: Picard, albeit a matured "Punk on the Bus" who apologizes to Seven of Nine and turns off his boom box when she asks.

 The Monterey Bay Aquarium, viewed from the back.
 The shallow area behind the rocks was turned into a whale tank via special effects; other changes included the addition of the San Francisco skyline in the background.